 - many documents are in PDF and MS Office formats and are not accessible.

 How to request content in an accessible format

 If you need information in a different format contact us by using the feedback form and tell us:

 - the web address (URL) of the content

 - your name and email address

 - the format you need, for example, audio CD, braille, BSL or large print, accessible PDF.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us by emailing email@example.com and our Press and Communications branch will investigate the issue.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us by emailing email@example.com and our Press Office and Digital Communications branch will investigate the issue.